ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 3. In the navigation panel, click **Workspaces**.
 The Workspaces page with a list of existing workspaces is displayed.

-4. Click your workspace from the list to open the virtual server instance page.
+4. Click your workspace in the list to open the virtual server instance page.

 5. Create a VSI.
 For instructions, see [Configuring a Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).